mozilla/glean_parser/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.

+- Update the header with the new version and date in HISTORY.rst.

+- (By using the setuptools-scm package, there is no need to update the version anywhere else).

-Make sure all your changes are committed (including an entry in HISTORY.rst).
+- Make sure all your changes are committed.

 Then run (assuming the main fork is in a git remote called `upstream`)::

 $ git checkout master